-Employment Contracts: Verbal And Written Are Valid
+Employment Contracts in Massachusetts: Verbal And Written Are Valid

 In Massachusetts, verbal employment agreements can be enforced.
 It is advisable for both the employer and the employee, however, to have a written agreement that sets forth the terms and conditions of the employment relationship.